Polymer/old-docs-site/app/2.0/docs/tools/polymer-json.md

   }]
 ```

-Here is a configuration to generate a bundled, minified application build with the following build options:
+Here is a configuration to generate a bundled, minified application build with the following bundling options:

 * Specified paths are excluded from inlining
 * Comments are stripped